-This course examines theories of learning and development as it applies to intervention, parenting, and education.
-The studies of moral, personality, language, and cognitive development, learning styles, intelligence and creativity, and cognitive and behavioral learning theories are covered.
+This course examines theories of learning and development as it applies to intervention, parenting, and education..
+Course content includes the studies of moral, personality, language, and cognitive development, learning styles, intelligence and creativity, and cognitive and behavioral learning theories.
 Prerequisite: PSY 111.
 Fall and Spring.